Center for Teaching

 …resources for students having difficulty in my course?

-Most such resources at Vanderbilt are designed to meet the learning and academic needs of undergraduate students.
-Professional school faculty and those teaching graduate students should consult the appropriate dean of their college or school to see what resources are available for professional or graduate students who are experiencing academic difficulty.
+Vanderbilt offers a variety of resources designed to meet the learning and academic needs of undergraduate students.
+Professional school faculty and those teaching graduate students should consult the appropriate dean of their college or school to see what resources are available for them.

 …religious holidays?